KacyUmana/cse15l-lab-reports/LabReport2.md

 __Methods Called__

-the following methods would be called:
+The following methods would be called:

-- StringServerMain.main: To start the server.
+- `StringServerMain.main`: to start the server.
-- StringServer.handleRequest: To handle the incoming HTTP request and add the message "Hello" to the messageStringBuilder.
+- `StringServer.handleRequest`: to handle the incoming HTTP request and add the messages to the `messageStringBuilder`.
-- This code parses the provided port number from the command line arguments and starts the server with the StringServer to handle incoming requests.

-The main method in the StringServerMain class would be called because you're starting the server from the command line with the provided port number.

-Inside the main method, this code would execute:
+The code parses the provided port number from the command line arguments and starts the server with the StringServer to handle incoming requests.
+The main method in the `StringServerMain` class would be called because you're starting the server from the command line with the provided port number.
+In the main methid, the code would execute:
 ```
 int port = Integer.parseInt(args[0]);
 Server.start(port, new StringServer());
 ```
-Once the server is started, the StringServer instance will handle incoming requests.
-When accessing the URL "localhost:4001/add-message?s=Hello," the handleRequest method of the StringServer class will be called with the URI object representing this URL as its argument.
-Within the handleRequest method, the code will check if the request path is "/add-message," and it will proceed to parse the query parameters.
+Once the server is started, the `StringServer` will handle incoming requests.
+When accessing the URL "localhost:4001/add-message?s=[message]," the `handleRequest` method of the `StringServer` class will be called with the URI object representing this URL as its argument.
+Within the `handleRequest` method, the code will check if the request path is "/add-message," and it will proceed to parse the query parameters.
 In this case, it will split the query parameter by '=' and check if the parameter name is "s" and if the length of the parameters array is 2.
-If these conditions are met, the code will append the message "Hello" and all other following messages to the messageStringBuilder, increment the num variable, and return the updated message list.
+If these conditions are met, the code will append the message and all other following messages to the `messageStringBuilder`, increment the num variable, and return the updated message list.

 __Relevant Arguments and Fields__

-StringServerMain.main(String[] args):
+_StringServerMain.main(String[] args)_:

-Arguments: args is an array of command-line arguments.
+1. Arguments: args is an array of command-line arguments.
-Relevant Values:
-args[0]: The first element of the args array contains the port number provided as a command-line argument.
+2. Relevant Values: args[0]: The first element of the args array contains the port number provided as a command-line argument.

-StringServer.handleRequest(URI url):
+_StringServer.handleRequest(URI url)_:

-Argument: url is a URI object representing the incoming HTTP request URL.
+1. Argument: url is a URI object representing the incoming HTTP request URL.
-Relevant Values:
+2. Relevant Values:
-url.getPath(): This method retrieves the path component of the URL.
-In this case, it will be "/add-message". url.getQuery(): This method retrieves the query component of the URL.
+    - url.getPath(): This method retrieves the path component of the URL.
+In this case, it will be "/add-message".
+    - url.getQuery(): This method retrieves the query component of the URL.
 In this case, it will be "s=Hello".

-StringServer Fields:
+_StringServer Fields_:

-int num: An integer field used to keep track of the message number.
+1. int num: An integer field used to keep track of the message number.
-StringBuilder messageStringBuilder: A StringBuilder used to store and construct the response message
+2. StringBuilder messageStringBuilder: A StringBuilder used to store and construct the response message

 __Changes in Values of Relevant Fields__